 |Residential Intensive II||June 21, 2019||June 23, 2019||In-person in Tucson, Arizona|

-The 2018-2019 INFF application will open here on Dec.
-1, 2017.
+The 2018-2019 INFF application is now open.
 You may access the application repeatedly as long as you use the same browser window.
 In order for your application to be considered for review, you must complete the following:

 - Fill out basic demographic and education-related employment information.